Tim Michels goes after Rebecca Kleefisch in ad for Wisconsin governor's race

 “When politicians are shocked to find themselves losing, they go negative out of desperation,” Michels said on July 6.
 “So it is sad that the former Lieutenant Governor has decided to go negative by falling in line with politics as usual.”

-Michels spokesperson Chris Walker defended the campaign going negative, saying Thursday it was in response to spots being run by Kleefisch and her supporters.
+Michels spokesperson Chris Walker defended the attack ad, saying Thursday it came in response to spots run by Kleefisch and her supporters.

 “The tone of the campaign has been set by her after weeks and millions spent lying about and attacking Tim,” Walker said.
 “When your opponent does that for weeks on end, it can’t go unanswered forever.”